Opioid Addiction Treatment Medications: Naltrexone vs. Buprenorphine / Naloxone.

 An estimated 300,000 people have died since 2001 as a result of opioids, making it the leading cause of death for adults under the age of 50 in the United States.

 Vivitrol, the brand name for naltrexone, is a narcotic blocker or what’s known as an opioid antagonist.
-This medication, which is as effective as Suboxone, is a monthly injection.
+This medication, which is as effective as Buprenorphine, is a monthly injection.
 A potential downside for patients, though, is that it can only be administered after opioid withdrawal takes place.

 The three-year NIDA study, published this month in the online journal The Lancet, included 570 participants, eight out of ten whom were addicted to heroin.

-• Opioid cravings were initially lower on naltrexone, but by the end of the 24-week test period, those on Suboxone reported a similar decrease in their cravings
+• Opioid cravings were initially lower on naltrexone, but by the end of the 24-week test period, those on Suboxone® reported a similar decrease in their cravings

 • A significant challenge for those on taking naltrexone was making it through detox so they could get the medication.
 According to the study, about one-quarter of participants were unable to make it through detox and receive the drug